Quansight-Labs/free-threaded-compatibility/docs/index.md

 This website aims to serve as a centralized resource both for Python package maintainers and end users interested in supporting or experimenting with free-threaded Python.
-An overview of the compatibility status of various Python libraries is maintained in:
+We are tracking the compatibility of a number of packages that include native code, you can take a look at our progress here:

 - [Compatibility Status Tracking](tracking.md)